mattebernini/aupair-scraper/README.md

 - You can see all the family's links into the file: *aupairworld_links.txt*
 - Run it every day to find your host family!

+If you change your search criteria remember to change also the link variable of the program!